 Guidance to complete each chapter in the template is as follows:

 Executive summary: Provide a summary of the key messages from the commentary.
+This should seek to distil key messages of the drivers of performance and present clear strategic insights at this point in the price control period.

 Chapter 1- Table by table: